-On March 30, 2021, the CPSC (Consumer Product Safety Commission) approved a proposal for a new regulation, 16 CFR part 1640.
-This newly proposed regulation requires upholstered furniture products sold in the U.S after June 25, 2021 to meet the flammability standards set by California TB117-2013.
+On June 25, 2021, the CPSC (Consumer Product Safety Commission) implemented a new regulation, 16 CFR part 1640.
+This newly regulation requires upholstered furniture products sold in the U.S after June 25, 2021 to meet the flammability standards set by California TB117-2013.

-The label requirement will be effective June 25, 2022, see below.
+The label requirement and enforcement of the new regulation will be effective June 25, 2022.

 As part of the new regulation, a new permanent label is required to be attached to upholstered furniture.

 |The new label must state: "Complies with U.S. CPSC requirements for upholstered furniture flammability"|

 |The statement should be at least 1/8-inch high and not smaller than other text on the label; it should be in black text on a white background and surrounded with black border.|

 |The label may be a separate label, or it can be added to an existing label.
 The required statement must appear on the front of the label in English.|

 |Label material should be the same as a law label, Tyvek, Valeron, vellum cloth or comparable quality material.|